AdobeDocs/workfront.en/help/classic/manage-work/tasks/create-tasks/create-subtasks.md

   </tr>
   <tr>
    <td role="rowheader">Object permissions</td>
-   <td> <p>Contribute permissions to the project and the parent task with ability to Add Tasks or higher</p> <p>You automatically receive Manage permissions to the task after you create it</p> <p> For information about task permissions, see <a href="../../../workfront-basics/grant-and-request-access-to-objects/share-a-task.md" class="MCXref xref">Share a task in&nbsp;Adobe Workfront</a>. </p> <p>For information on requesting additional permissions, see <a href="../../../workfront-basics/grant-and-request-access-to-objects/request-access.md" class="MCXref xref">Request access to objects in Adobe Workfront</a>.</p> </td>
+   <td> <p>Contribute permissions to the project and the parent task with ability to Add Tasks or higher</p> <p>You automatically receive Manage permissions to the task after you create it</p> <p> For information about task permissions, see <a href="../../../workfront-basics/grant-and-request-access-to-objects/share-a-task.md" class="MCXref xref">Share a task </a>. </p> <p>For information on requesting additional permissions, see <a href="../../../workfront-basics/grant-and-request-access-to-objects/request-access.md" class="MCXref xref">Request access to objects </a>.</p> </td>
   </tr>
  </tbody>
 </table>